RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 The following are cases from 2020 alone, nearly every month we have had a significant medical case, sometimes two or three!
 These are bunnies that we are either currently treating or successfully treated earlier in the year.
 These are not all of our major medical cases, but they are a good majority.
 Click on the picture to enlarge.

 Precious came to us after being given to a good samaritan who realized she/he needed veterinary care and contacted us.
 Precious we estimate to be very young, only about 4-5 weeks old, and they had a large abscess from a cat attacking them.
-The abscess has since been cleaned out but they will need more monitoring to help make sure it doesn't return and we're also investigating a secondary lump found.
+The abscess was cleaned out, and then removed once he was old enough to be neutered.
+He was adopted in December 2020 with a bunny friend!

 Sherlock came to us early October from St. Tammany Parish Animal Shelter.
 Due to the snot/scabbing/infection near his nose and genitals we are suspecting he may have syphilis so he is currently undergoing treatment at the vet and being quarantined for that.
 He also had a mild case of ear mites which has since cleared.

 Mycroft also came to us early October from St. Tammany Parish Animal Shelter, he had severely overgrown/misaligned incisors and peg teeth that we had removed whenever he underwent his neuter.
 He is feeling much better and able to enjoy food much more easily now!
-He is available for adoption.
+(Adopted)

 Will arrived underweight, with a matted bottom, and also had very overgrown incisors.
 He had his incisors removed when he underwent his neuter.
 He recovered quickly and was adopted about a month later by one of our volunteers!